maymyatnoehtet/Challenge-17-Regex-Tutorial/regex-tutorial.md

 ### Flags

 Flags modify the behavior of the regex matching.
-In this regex, However, in our regex, there are no flags specified.
+However, in our regex, there are no flags specified.

 ### Grouping and Capturing